Chairman & Founding Trustee Walter W. Manley II

 Prior to entering Duke Law School, Walter served as the legislative affairs director for the distinguished Florida state representatives Paul Danahy (later judge on the Second District Court of Appeal) and John Culbreath.

-He is Founding Trustee, several times TQC Foundation chairman, and has served as TQC Foundation fundraising chairman for 27 years (in each of the last 10 years of his service, the Foundation has established a new fundraising record); banquet chairman five times (including the first two, when he created the template for the banquet, termed “the outstanding banquet in college sports” by keynoters Dick Vermeil and Larry Csonka); publicity and website chairman 12 times (including the last 12 years); selection chairman the last 12 years during which he has added 580 new voters for a total of 640 voters; and the author of the 65-pages printed program and seating chairman all 30 years.
-He has been the leading individual fundraiser, as well, for 24 straight years, in some recent years raising over 40 percent of total dollars of all donations.
-For the last 30 years he has served essentially as the award’s unpaid executive director to allow the money saved to be directed to scholarships.
+He is Founding Trustee, several times TQC Foundation chairman, and has served as TQC Foundation fundraising chairman for 27 years (in each of the last 10 years of his service, the Foundation has established a new fundraising record); banquet chairman five times (including the first two, when he created the template for the banquet, termed “the outstanding banquet in college sports” by keynoters Dick Vermeil and Larry Csonka); publicity and website chairman 12 times (including the last 12 years); selection chairman the last 13 years during which he has added 580 new voters for a total of 640 voters; and the author of the 72-pages printed program and seating chairman all 30 years.
+He has been the leading individual fundraiser, as well, for 25 straight years, in some recent years raising over 40 percent of total dollars of all donations.
+For the last 30 years he has served as the award’s unpaid executive director to allow the money for salaries saved to be directed to scholarships.

 Director of the National College Football Awards Association